OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-06.md

 ## Deuteronomy 6:9

-Write them on the doorframes of your houses and on your gates.
+Inscribe them on the doorframes of your houses and on your gates.

 ## Deuteronomy 6:10